본문 바로가기

 K-Culture Is Spreading, But Price and Regulatory Barriers Remain

-As the European market, known as a "battleground for global food companies," sees the growing presence of K-food, it has been found that the types of Korean food exports vary significantly by Eurozone country.
+As the European market, often described as a "battleground for global food companies," sees the growing presence of K-Food, it has been found that the types of export items vary significantly by Eurozone country.

-According to the food industry on January 25, Korean food exports to Europe are on the rise.
-The "Status of Korean Food Distribution in Major European Retail Stores" report, released by the Korea Agro-Fisheries & Food Trade Corporation (aT) earlier this month, shows that in 2024, Korean agro-fisheries food exports to Europe reached $904.6 million (about 1.3389 trillion won), up 22.8% from the previous year.
-The average annual growth rate over the past five years has been 13.1%.
+According to the food industry on January 25, exports of Korean food to Europe are on the rise.
+The "Status of Korean Food Distribution in Major European Retail Stores" report, released earlier this month by the Korea Agro-Fisheries & Food Trade Corporation (aT), showed that Korean agro-fisheries food exports to Europe in 2024 reached $904.6 million (about 1.3389 trillion won), up 22.8% from the previous year.
+The average annual growth rate over the past five years has reached 13.1%.
 Among the top 10 export items, instant noodles accounted for the largest share at 22.2%, followed by frozen tuna (11.1%), dried seaweed (7.0%), lysine, and kimchi (2.5%).
-However, there are clear differences in which products sell best in each country.
+However, there are clear differences in which items sell best by country.

-"Buldak Bokkeum Myeon" May Be Popular Abroad, But Instant Noodles Aren't Always No. 1...
-The K-Foods Chosen by Europe Samyang Foods_London Asia Film Festival photo.
+"Buldak Bokkeum Myeon" May Be Popular Abroad, But Instant Noodles Aren't No. 1...
+The K-Food Chosen by Europe Samyang Foods_London Asia Film Festival photo.
 Provided by Samyang Foods.

 The United Kingdom is the largest export market for Korean food in Europe.
 In 2024, Korean agro-fisheries food exports to the UK totaled $130 million (about 192 billion won), a 26.4% increase from the previous year.
 The average annual growth rate over the past five years has reached 14.6%.
-By product, instant noodles accounted for $51.2 million, making up 39.4% of the total and taking a dominant first place.
+By item, instant noodles accounted for $51.2 million, making up 39.4% of the total and taking a dominant first place.
 Dried seaweed (12.4%) and kimchi (5.6%) followed.
-In the UK market, Korean food exports are evaluated as being centered on processed foods, particularly instant noodles.
+It is assessed that exports of Korean food to the UK are mainly focused on processed foods, especially instant noodles.

 The situation is different in France.
-In 2024, Korean food exports to France reached $105.93 million (156.4 billion won), up 22.2% from the previous year, but the most exported item was not instant noodles, but frozen tuna.
+In 2024, Korean food exports to France totaled $105.93 million (156.4 billion won), up 22.2% from the previous year, but the most exported item was not instant noodles but frozen tuna.
 Frozen tuna accounted for about 48% of the total export value.
 Dried seaweed (5.8%), instant noodles (4.2%), and kimchi (1.0%) followed.
-In France, the structure of Korean food exports is centered more on seafood and ready-to-eat household products than noodles.
-The distribution of Korean food products such as frozen bibimbap, japchae, and kimchi-foods that can be cooked or eaten immediately at home-is also increasing.
+In France, the structure of Korean food exports is centered more on seafood and ready-to-eat household food products rather than noodles.
+The distribution of Korean products such as frozen bibimbap, japchae, and kimchi, which can be cooked or eaten immediately at home, is also increasing.

-In Southern Europe, Spain stands out for its rapid growth.
-In 2024, Korean food exports to Spain reached $68.69 million (about 101.4 billion won), up 29.8% from the previous year.
-Looking at the top export items, seafood such as frozen squid and tuna are at the center.
-More than half of the top 10 export items are seafood.
-While dried seaweed and beverages are included, the proportion of kimchi is not significant.
+In Southern Europe, Spain's growth stands out.
+In 2024, Korean food exports reached $68.69 million (about 101.4 billion won), a 29.8% increase from the previous year.
+Looking at the top export items, seafood such as frozen squid and tuna are central.
+More than half of the top 10 export items were seafood.
+While dried seaweed and beverages were included among the top items, the proportion of kimchi was not significant.
 Instead, gochujang (Korean chili paste), seasoning sauces, and other condiments have established themselves as major export items, being used as cooking ingredients.
 In Spain, Korean food tends to be consumed more as ingredients for existing dishes rather than as ready-made meals.

-"Buldak Bokkeum Myeon" May Be Popular Abroad, But Instant Noodles Aren't Always No. 1...
-The K-Foods Chosen by Europe
+"Buldak Bokkeum Myeon" May Be Popular Abroad, But Instant Noodles Aren't No. 1...
+The K-Food Chosen by Europe

 Italy also has a clear seafood-centered export structure.
-In 2024, Korean food exports to Italy reached $72.26 million (106.7 billion won), up 26.8% from the previous year.
+In 2024, Korean food exports totaled $72.26 million (106.7 billion won), up 26.8% from the previous year.
 Frozen tuna accounted for 43.7% of the total export value.
-Instant noodle exports were $2.4 million, ranking fifth among export items.
-In Italy, where traditional food culture is strong, raw ingredient-type products are spreading first rather than processed foods.
+Exports of instant noodles were $2.4 million, ranking fifth among export items.
+In Italy, where traditional food culture is strong, raw ingredient-type items are spreading first rather than processed foods.
 While demand for instant noodles, kimchi, and tteokbokki-related products is increasing, it is still considered to be in the early stages.

-Sweden, the representative market of Northern Europe, has a relatively high proportion of Korean processed foods.
-In 2024, Korean food exports to Sweden reached $20.27 million (2.99 billion won), a 9.7% increase from the previous year.
+Sweden, a representative market in Northern Europe, has a relatively high proportion of Korean processed foods.
+In 2024, Korean food exports reached $20.27 million (2.99 billion won), up 9.7% from the previous year.
 Instant noodles accounted for 48.4% of the total export value, ranking first, followed by beverages, gochujang, and dried seaweed.
-Notably, the proportion of gochujang exports (4.6%) is higher than in other European countries.
-This indicates that Korean food is consumed not only as noodles but also as seasoning products.
+Notably, the share of gochujang exports (4.6%) is higher than in other European countries.
+This indicates that Korean food is being consumed not only as noodles but also as seasoning products.

-The relatively low tariff burden is another positive factor.
-Thanks to the Korea-EU Free Trade Agreement (FTA) and the Korea-UK FTA, Korean food can enter the European market under relatively favorable conditions.
+The relatively low tariff burden is also a positive factor.
+Thanks to the Korea-EU Free Trade Agreement (FTA) and the Korea-UK Free Trade Agreement, Korean food can enter the European market under relatively favorable conditions.

 Europe is one of the world's largest food consumption markets.
 According to market research firm Statista, the size of the European food market expanded from $1.55 trillion (about 2,289 trillion won) in 2020 to $2.02 trillion (about 2,983 trillion won) in 2024.
-Europe's share of the global food market is 23.1%.
+Its share of the global food market reaches 23.1%.
 As of 2024, per capita food consumption in Europe is 518.02 kg, the highest in the world.
-This indicates that K-food has significant growth potential.
+This indicates significant growth potential for K-Food.

 However, there are also considerable challenges.
-Compared to Chinese or Southeast Asian foods, Korean food exports still lack diversity in product composition and have relatively low price competitiveness.
-In some Northern and Southern European countries, the small population of Asian immigrants means that awareness of Korean culture and food remains limited.
+Compared to Chinese or Southeast Asian foods, the range of Korean export items is still not very diverse, and price competitiveness is relatively low.
+In some Northern and Southern European countries, the low population of Asian immigrants means that awareness of Korean culture and food remains limited.

-An official from the Paris branch of the Korea Agro-Fisheries & Food Trade Corporation said, "To export Korean food to the European market, thorough compliance with composite food regulations is essential."
-He explained, "The European Union strictly manages foods classified as composite foods, which contain both animal and plant ingredients.
+An official from the Paris branch of the Korea Agro-Fisheries & Food Trade Corporation said, "To export Korean food to the European market, thorough compliance with composite food regulations is necessary."
+He added, "The European Union strictly manages composite foods, which are classified as products containing both animal and plant-based ingredients.
 Processed foods containing animal ingredients can only use ingredients produced at approved facilities."
-He added, "Currently, Korean animal-based ingredients that meet European import conditions are limited to poultry and seafood that have been heat-treated at 70 degrees Celsius or higher, as well as gelatin and collagen.
-Strategic decisions need to be made from the product planning stage."
+He continued, "Currently, Korean animal-based ingredients that meet European import conditions are limited to poultry and seafood that have been heat-treated at 70°C or higher, as well as gelatin and collagen," emphasizing that "strategic decisions are needed from the product planning stage."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.